shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

   }
   ```
 - note - reduce critical section size for better performance
+- e.g. if we synchronize all the methods of a class to make it thread safe, it may reduce the throughput - consider a class with two completely independent methods, but both synchronize on the same object. so, we should lock at a finer granularity

 ## Atomic Operations

 - so, **assignment to references and primitive values in java are atomic**
   - `this.name = name` inside for e.g. a constructor is atomic
   - `int a = 8` is atomic
-- however, an **exception** in this is assignment to longs and doubles. since it is 64 bit, it happens in 2 operations - one assignment for the lower 32 bit and another one for the upper 32 bit
+- however, an **exception** in this is assignment to **longs** and **doubles**. since it is 64 bit, it happens in 2 operations - one assignment for the lower 32 bit and another one for the upper 32 bit
 - the solution is to declare them with **volatile**, e.g. `volatile double a = 1.2`
 - using volatile makes operations on longs and doubles atomic
 - also, java has a lot of atomic classes under `java.util.concurrent.atomic` as well
+- why use atomic - locking has a lot of overhead - assume one thread gets a lock, and then other threads get blocked. this context switching causes a lot overhead. also, there are issues like live locking, deadlocks, etc
+- volatile is good, however it does not allow for compound actions like "read modify write"
-- remember - when we use volatile, we make assignment atomic, not operations like `a++` atomic
+- basically when we use volatile, we make assignment atomic, not operations like `a++` atomic
-- my doubt probably cleared - then what is the use for e.g. `AtomicReference`, if assignment to reference is already an atomic operation? we can do as follows (a metric example discussed later)
+- my doubt probably cleared - then what is the use for e.g. `AtomicReference`, if assignment to reference is already an atomic operation? we can use **compare and swap** as follows -
   ```txt
   AtomicReference<State> state$ = new AtomicReference<>();
   state$.set(initialValue);